bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-48.md

 **A new 'Upgrading' category.** Several people have been writing things about upgrading to v3.
 I've created a new category called [Upgrading](/categories/upgrading/) to collect these posts.
 It does include some posts about upgrading to 2.0, and even 1.0.
 They're included for completeness.

 Until next time...

-## Recent releases

-{% set itemType = "release" %}
-{%- include 'partials/bundleitems.njk' -%}

-## Posts from around the web

-{% set itemType = "blog post" %}
-{% include 'partials/bundleitems.njk' %}

-## Built with Eleventy

-Here are the new sites to see.
-If you want to see more sites, check out the [Eleventy Leaderboards](https://www.11ty.dev/speedlify/).

-{% set itemType = "site" %}
-{% include 'partials/bundleitems.njk' %}